wp-plugins/zedity/readme.txt

 == Description ==
 Zedity is an innovative, powerful and extremely easy to use unique editor that gives you unprecedented possibilities and flexibility: you can create any design you want, the way you want!
 Are you still struggling with layout limitations and getting frustrated with Html/Css code?
 Finally you can forget about that and enter a new dimension with Zedity!

-**CYBER MONDAY PROMO!** Get up to **35% OFF** Few more hours left!
-This is an exceptional opportunity to switch to the Premium version!
-Enter CYBER-MONZ promo code before checking out at [Zedity.com!](http://zedity.com/plugin/wp)

 [youtube http://www.youtube.com/watch?v=7FyhGvPwMvg]

 **Advantages:**